Plane table surveying: Methods and applications

 U fork or Plumbing fork

-There are four well known and conventional methods, though still using to do surveying with a plane table.
+There are four well-known and conventional methods, though still used to do surveying with a plane table.

 1. Radiation